jasperslits/haithowifi/README.md

 ## How to install
 1. In the Add-On from Arjen: Update the add-on MQTT configuration to use ithohru for NON-CVE, ithowpu for Heatpump/WPU and ithotemp for Autotemp.
 2. On the system running Home Assistant: Create /usr/share/hassio/homeassistant/custom_components/itho
+3. Install:
-3. Git clone or download / extract the content of this repo to that folder
+3a) Git clone or download the content to custom_components in the /usr/share/hassio/homeassistant directory 3b) Install the component via HACS
 4. Restart Home Assistant
 5. Go to Integrations
 6. Add Itho integration